Birds Of Feather Flock Together

 The Ecological Context: How Environment Shapes Flocking

 The environment also significantly impacts flocking behavior.
 Resource availability, habitat structure, and predation pressure all influence flock size and composition.
-In areas with abundant and evenly distributed resources, flocks may be smaller and less cohesive.
+But in areas with abundant and evenly distributed resources, flocks may be smaller and less cohesive.
 Conversely, when resources are scarce or patchy, birds may form larger, more tightly knit flocks to enhance foraging success and reduce competition.
 Similarly, higher predation pressure tends to favor larger flocks, providing greater protection from predators.

 Challenges and Trade-offs: The Dark Side of Flocking